-Consideration for promotion is initiated by the Provost when all objective criteria are met.
+The Provost initiates consideration for promotion when all objective criteria are met.
 The candidate may request such consideration previous to the annual review.
 Should consideration for promotion be approved, an established evaluation process is followed, including the PDP, and recommendations by administrators and faculty peers.

 - A. Assessment criteria for promotion.
-The following criteria have been developed as a guide to determine eligibility for promotion. - 1.
+The following criteria should be used as a guide to determine eligibility for promotion. - 1.
 A faculty member seeking promotion to the category of Assistant Professor will evidence limited accomplishment of the criteria but is able to set forth an agenda for pursuing the criteria. - 2.
 The category of Associate Professor demands the faculty member has made significant progress in nearly every stipulated criterion. - 3.
 The category of Professor is granted when meaningful attainment in all criteria is demonstrated.
-It is the responsibility of the faculty member to document his/her professional development and accomplishments. - B. There are three levels of promotion in each faculty category... - C. Promotion, especially above Assistant Professor, will be based on one's level of professional, ministerial, and personal accomplishment and contribution, rather than on years of service.
-This will be evaluated based on teaching evaluations, scholarly output and impact, professional development and experience, excellence in one's professional practice, public intellectual work and impact, service in scholarly societies, ministerial and pastoral service, public square activism and policy making, artistic contribution and activity, etc.

-- D. Peer and administrative assessment. - 1.
+It is the responsibility of the faculty member to document their professional development and accomplishments. - B. There are three levels of promotion in each faculty category... - C. Promotion, especially above Assistant Professor, is based on one's level of professional, ministerial, and personal accomplishment and contribution, rather than on years of service.
+This is evaluated based on teaching evaluations, scholarly output and impact, professional development and experience, excellence in one's professional practice, public intellectual work and impact, service in scholarly societies, ministerial and pastoral service, public square activism and policy making, artistic contribution and activity, etc. - D. Peer and administrative assessment. - 1.
 The Provost will secure from selected peers and administrators written assessment of the candidate in terms of the established criteria. - 2.
-Each assessor will provide his/her written recommendation regarding the promotion of the candidate. - E. If the recommendation is to postpone promotion, the candidate may submit a written request for re-consideration the following year.
+Each assessor will provide their written recommendation regarding the promotion of the candidate. - E. If the recommendation is to postpone promotion, the candidate may submit a written request for re-consideration the following year.